jeff-adkisson/swe-3313-spring-2025/project/README.md

 - What language you will use to build your system
    Your choices are limited to Java, C#, and Python.
-- What framework
-- What web framework you will use to create the screens for your system Your choices here will be constrained by the language your team chooses:
+- What web framework you will use to create the screens for your system You can choose from:
    - C# - Blazor Server or ASP MVC (dotnet core 8 or 9, Blazor Server or ASP MVC) *If you are unsure what to choose, I recommend selecting C# and Blazor Server.
 Many teams have done outstanding projects with these selections over the years.*
    - Python - Flask (python 3.9, Flask 3.1)
    - Java - Spring (Java 23, Maven using https://start.spring.io/)
-      *Generally students find this more challenging than the C# and Python choices, even if they learned some Java in FYE.
-It is powerful, but a bit unforgiving.*
+      *Generally, students find this more challenging than the C# and Python choices, even if they learned some Java in FYE.
+It is powerful, but a bit unforgiving.
+Java web development takes a bit more effort to properly setup.*

 Some things to consider when choosing: